gwhiteside/rifflink/README.md

 ### limitations
 - only handles RiffTrax season 1
+- only handles movie riffs, not tv episode riffs
 - can't create multiple symlinks for movies that contain more than one RiffTrax, e.g. "Mike Solo" and "Three Riffer"

 These will be addressed in a future update.